onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 An old programming adage: clever code makes you feel cool, but nobody likes to maintain that Perl one-liner you wrote back in college that can bulk encode video files, parse all the ffmpeg logs, and reformat all the output into succinct colored output.

 Nix is a domain-specific, declarative, pure, lazy, functional programming language.
 If you totally understand all those words and fear no LISP, then you have nothing to worry about.
 But for the rest of us, be aware when you are implementing things that you can't read later.
-You probably don’t have to get that clever just to configure a few systems.
+You probably don't have to get that clever just to configure a few systems.

 ### The Danger of Importing